rahulnjs/presyncd/README.md

 ### A Distributed Synchronized Presentation Environment

-> Present you Reveal JS presentation with style.
+> Present your Reveal JS presentation with style.

 ## DEMO